elixir-europe/biohackathon-europe/projects.md

 > - Vision
 > - Inclusivity strategy
 >
 > **Each project must have three co-leads, and each co-lead can support only one project.
-A proposal merging step is not planned.**
+Merging compatible projects after submission and evaluation will not be facilitated, thus requiring collaboration and idea exchange from the idea formation.**

 ## Hacking projects 2025